 Why adaptive skills are vital in early childhood education

 Being adaptable can also help you advance your early childhood education career.
 The continually evolving pandemic situation is a good example of when adaptability is needed.
-Over the last few years early childhood education has faced a host of changes to best practice across the sector.
-From new drop-off and pick-up protocols, to mask-wearing and managing prevention and control of a new virus.
+Over the last few years early childhood education has faced a host of changes to best practices across the sector.
+From new drop-off and pick-up protocols to mask-wearing and managing prevention and control of a new virus.
 Those educators with well-developed adaptive skills have been able to pivot to the needs of the sector and support children and families in navigating change too.
-The result: less stress and sense of disruption for the individual, not to mention those in their care or in their team.
+The result: less stress and a sense of disruption for the individual, not to mention those in their care or in their team.

 Adaptive skills or interpersonal skills are human qualities — perfect for working with humans!
 When a person has well-developed adaptive skills, they are more likely to be able to thrive in early learning and contribute positively to children’s lives, early childhood education services and the early childhood education sector.